GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Aggressive Way**.
 If you Press Attack to the first attack you make in the round, it does not count against your reaction for the round.

 • **Bob and Weave**.
 When an attack against you fails, you may use your reaction to spend any number of luck points.
 You may move a number of feet equal to the luck spent this way +1.
 This movement does not have to cause brawling/trampling.
+The source of that attack cannot perform an Attack of Opportunity against you as a result of this movement.

 • **Fortune**.
 Your maximum luck pool increases by 2.